-The Kinga people live high in the mountain ranges to the northeast of Lake Malawi.
+The Kinga: The Kinga people live high in the mountain ranges to the northeast of Lake Malawi.
 A Kinga New Testament was published in 1961 so they have an old translation of the Bible which is not easily readable by this generation and also no longer available.
 Their desire to have the Bible in their language is very strong, especially for the younger generation.

 Location within country: The Kinga speaking community is situated in Makete District, Iringa Region in the Kipengere Mountain Range and in the green highlands of northeastern Lake Malawi.